You are here

 HIV & AIDS in Latin America

-Latin American countries have been affected by HIV and AIDS in different ways, and to different extents.
-Despite many differences between the epidemics of individual countries, high levels of poverty, migration, homophobia and HIV-related discrimination are apparent throughout the region, and these factors present common barriers to overcoming the crisis.
+Countries in Latin American have been affected by HIV and AIDS in different ways, and to different extents.
+Despite many differences between the epidemics of individual countries, high levels of poverty, migration, homophobia and HIV-related discrimination are apparent throughout the region, and these factors present common barriers to overcoming the epidemic.
 2

-In this page, we use the term Latin America to refer to the countries of South and Central America, excluding Suriname, Guyana, French Guyana and the Caribbean islands, which we discuss in our HIV & AIDS in the Caribbean page.
-AVERT.org also has an individual country page about AIDS in Brazil.
+In this page, we use the term Latin America to refer to the countries of Central America and South America, excluding Suriname, Guyana, French Guyana and the Caribbean islands, which we discuss on our HIV & AIDS in the Caribbean page.
+In Spanish, HIV is known as VIH, and AIDS known as SIDA.

 Key affected groups